rajjanorkar/rajjanorkar.github.io/README.md

-# Vedanta Cloud - AWS Cloud Services and System Administration
+# Vedanta Cloud Solutions - AWS Cloud Services and System Administration

-Welcome to **Vedanta Cloud**, your one-stop solution for AWS Cloud Services and expert system administration.
+Welcome to **Vedanta Cloud Solutions**, your one-stop solution for AWS Cloud Services and expert system administration.
 We specialize in server installations, including the popular LAMP stack (Linux, Apache, MySQL, PHP), and provide a comprehensive range of AWS services to meet your business needs.

 ## Services